SooryaGeorge7/Python-Vs-Javascript-Quiz/README.md

 #### How to Clone
 To clone the Python-Vs-Javascript-Quiz Repository:
 1. Log in or Sign up to github.
-2. Find the repository for this proect, SooryaGeorge7/Python-Vs-Javascript-Quiz.
+2. Find the repository for this project, SooryaGeorge7/Python-Vs-Javascript-Quiz.
 3. Click on Code button just left to the green gitpod button.
 4. Select what you would like to clone with (HTTPS/SSH/GitHub CLI) and copy the link shown below.
 5. Open the terminal in your code editor(eg. Gitpod) and change the current working directory to the location you want to use for cloned directory.